krishnakumarselvam/SDCND1-vehicle-detection/write_up.md

 * Fast processing of the video was also an issue.
 While I got around it by processing 1 in 3 frames without losing accuracy, some sort of multithreaded implementation will be useful to process videos in realtime

-* I'd love to build an ensemble of predictors using classical techniques (like we saw in this project) as well as YOLO - type models
+* I'd love to build an ensemble of predictors using classical techniques (like we saw in this project) as well as YOLO - type models.
+This will enable it to be more robust

+* We could capture footage from multiple cameras and then use that to predict vehicles.
+This will increase our accuracy since we're effectively ensembling models

+* In case we have lidar / radar data available, combining with that data source would be very useful in predicting the vehicles (esp. the 3D space they occupy)